-Kelly, a Frederick, Maryland native, joins the team as our Client Services Manager.
-In 2015 Kelly’s passion for social justice and human rights led her to live and work in Ecuador where she served as the Program Director at the Hearts of Gold Foundation.
+Kelly Merchan, a Frederick, Maryland native, joins the team as our Client Services Manager.
+Upon finishing her masters, Kelly’s passion for social justice and human rights led her to live and work in Ecuador for 4 years where she served as the Program Director at the Hearts of Gold Foundation.
 Kelly co-designed and managed the only capacity building program for nonprofit leaders in Ecuador, uniting 40+ nonprofit leaders, impacting over 5,000 lives.
 Prior to her travels abroad, Kelly worked as a Victim Advocate at the Heartly House, and you may have seen her making your latte at Frederick Coffee Company while she was working on her Masters.
-Kelly currently lives the digital nomad lifestyle, working remotely from Cuenca, Ecuador.
+Kelly currently lives lives in Ithaca, NY with her husband, Eduardo.

-In her free time, Kelly can be found traveling (more often than not their Royal Enfield motorcycle with her fiance Eduardo as pilot), learning for fun, blogging, or exploring the outdoors.
+In her free time, Kelly can be found traveling, running or hiking on trails, learning for fun, writing, or exploring the outdoors.
 Coffee, music, and positivity are her perfect combo.

 Kelly is a 2015 magna cum laude graduate from American University’s School of International Service where she received her MA in International Peace and Conflict Resolution with a focus in Latin America, and a 2012 summa cum laude graduate from Towson University with a double major in Cultural Anthropology and International Studies with a minor in Spanish.